 ii.
 Perhaps some people thought that the marriage between the royal families of the kingdom of Judah and the kingdom of Israel would lift up the kingdom of Israel spiritually.
 It didn’t work that way.
 Instead, it brought the kingdom of Judah down spiritually.

 iii.
 “It was all the result of his ill-advised alliance with the ungodly house of Ahab, and what he sowed he, by dread anticipation at least, reaped.
 And his posterity were made to reap it actually, in a most terrible way.”
 (Knapp)

-e.
-In his days Edom revolted against Judah’s authority: This is evidence of the weakness of the kingdom of Jehoram.
-He thought that the marriage alliance with Ahab and the Kingdom of Israel would make Judah stronger, but this act of disobedience only made them weaker.
+d.
+In his days Edom revolted against Judah’s authority: This is evidence of the weakness of Jehoram.
+He thought that the marriage alliance with Ahab and the kingdom of Israel would make Judah stronger, but this act of disobedience only made them weaker.

 f.
 So Joram rested with his fathers: It is easy to get confused with the variation between Jehoram and Joram, but they are two variant names for the same king of Judah.
 He died and was buried in Jerusalem, but not in the honored tombs of his ancestors (2 Chronicles 21:20).